buyallmemes/blog-api/posts/20240422-testing-guideline.md

 It all starts with the testing pyramid — a testing strategy that emphasizes the importance of having a balanced mix of different types of tests.
-There are many types of tests, but they could be categorized into three groups:
+There are many types of tests, but they can be categorized into three groups:

 * unit tests
 * integration tests